Indoor Heat Estimation from a Single Visible-Light Panorama: Introduction

-When modeling visible light transport, intrinsic decomposition separates a single image into two layers: a reflectance layer, which captures the material surface's albedo or color invariant, and a shading layer, which is shaped by light interactions and object geometry.
-Intrinsic decomposition has been applied in various tasks, including image editing (\cite{bonneel2017intrinsic}), removing interreflections (\cite{seitz2005theory}), and separating illumination for material recoloring (\cite{carroll2011illumination}), as well as being applied to multi-view outdoor photos (\cite{duchene2015multi}).
-To construct indoor-outdoor light transport, \cite{ji2023virtual,ji2024virtual} use an indoor panorama and paired outdoor hemispherical image to virtually render existing scenes with new floor layouts, materials, and illumination conditions.
-In this study, we estimate the absolute light levels in virtual indoor scenes by modeling light transport using paired indoor and outdoor panoramas.
-This approach offers an efficient method for accurately simulating indoor illumination conditions.
+Intrinsic decomposition models light transport by splitting an image into reflectance (albedo) and shading (illumination) components.
+Intrinsic decomposition has been applied in various tasks, including image editing \cite{bonneel2017intrinsic}, removing interreflections \cite{seitz2005theory}, and separating illumination for material recoloring \cite{carroll2011illumination}, as well as being applied to multi-view outdoor photos \cite{duchene2015multi}.
+To construct indoor-outdoor light transport, previous studies \cite{ji2023virtual,ji2024virtual} used an indoor panorama and a paired outdoor hemispherical image to reconstruct the indoor appearance.
+In this work, we simplify the rendering setup using indoor-outdoor panoramas captured with a single camera.
+This method streamlines data collection and post-processing.

-Heat transport includes the process of heat generated by the source and its exchange between different mediums (\cite{bergman2011introduction}).
+Heat transport includes the process of heat generated by the source and its exchange between different mediums \cite{bergman2011introduction}.
 Temperature exchange within an object follows the well-known heat transfer physics, and three primary mechanisms include conduction, convection, and radiation.
-Recent work by \cite{ramanagopal2024theory} bridges visible light transport and heat transport in solids and estimates the heat generation from light absorption.
-Previous studies on heat estimation have primarily focused on small objects under controlled, artificial lighting and captured thermal images in a 2D perspective.
-In this work, by determining the reflectance properties of indoor materials from captured indoor-outdoor images, the amount of heat absorbed can be estimated.
+Recent work by Ramanagopal et al. \cite{ramanagopal2024theory} bridges visible light transport and heat transport in solids and estimates heat generation from light absorption.
+Previous studies on heat estimation have primarily focused on small objects under controlled artificial lighting and captured thermal images in a 2D perspective.
+In this work, we estimate the absolute energy influx on indoor surfaces using photometrically calibrated indoor–outdoor HDR images and compute the resulting heat generated by outdoor light on these surfaces.

-In this work, we proposed a digital application that exploits paired indoor-outdoor HDR panoramas as input and then estimates indoor lighting and heating properties in panoramic representation (Fig. \ref{fig_workflow}).
-This work demonstrates that indoor heat generated by light absorption can be estimated by modeling heat transport using a forward rendering process.
-This work makes the following technical contributions: